weberjn/openhab-tryout-guide/openhab-tryout-guide.md

 and you should see

     vthing:vlamp:vlamp1 (Type=Thing, Status=ONLINE, Label=VLamp, Bridge=null)

+If not, try again in a few seconds.

 We have installed an instance of a Thing (device).
 This is a Virtual Thing, so there is no hardware device connected with it.